Department: Electrical Department

 FLSA Status: Non-Exempt

-Associate's degree (A. A.) or equivalent from two-year College or technical school; or three to six years of related experience and/or training; or equivalent combination of education and experience.
+Fifth year college or university program certificate; or two to four years related experience and/or training; or equivalent combination of education and experience.

 The physical demands and work environment described here are representative of the conditions that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to walk; use hands to finger, handle, or feel; reach with hands and arms and climb or balance.
-The job may require frequent climbing of ladders and/or stairs.
-The employee will often lift heavy pieces of metal, work with arms overhead, torso twist, stoop, kneel, crouch, or crawl and talk and hear.
+The job requires frequent climbing of ladders and stairs.
+The employee will often lift heavy wire, pull wire through conduit, work with arms overhead, torso twist, stoop, kneel, crouch, or crawl and talk and hear.
 The employee is frequently required to stand, often for extended periods; the employee must frequently lift and /or move up to 25 pounds, regularly lift and/or move up to 50 pounds and occasionally lift and/or move weight above 50 pounds.
-Long hours (12 or more) are often scheduled.
+Long hours (12 or more) are regularly scheduled.
 Specific vision abilities required by this job include strong visual acuity (with or without correction), color vision, peripheral vision and depth perception.
 Employee will be required wear all Personal Protective Equipment, as needed.

-While performing the duties of this Job, the employee is regularly exposed to moving mechanical parts.
-The employee is occasionally exposed to high, precarious places; fumes or airborne particles; outside weather conditions; risk of electrical shock and vibration.
+While performing the duties of this Job, the employee is frequently exposed to moving mechanical parts and risk of electrical shock.
+The employee is occasionally exposed to high, precarious places; outside weather conditions and vibration.
 The noise level in the work environment is usually loud.